Independent-Research-Lab/nanopore-epigenetics/README.md

 modkit pileup merged.sorted.bam pileup_mod.bed

 5. remane your bam file in a special format which our script recognizes as input.
-That format must be something like xxNN, where xx are any 2 alphabetical non numerical characters, and NN are 2 numerical digits representing the age of the dample donor.
+That format must be something like xxNN, where xx are any 2 alphabetical non numerical characters, and NN are 2 numerical digits representing the age of the sample donor.
 If the sample is from a 76 years old person, rename that as xx76.bam: mv merged.sorted.bam xx76.bam

 6. do points 1-5 for all your samples